Max Brode

-Max Brode (25 February 1850 – 29 December 1917) was a German violinist and conductor. Über 41 Jahre prägte er das Musikleben von Ostpreußens Provinzialhauptstadt.
+Max Brode (25 February 1850 – 29 December 1917) was a German violinist and conductor.
+He shaped the music life of East Prussia's provincial capital for over 41 years.

 Life

 Born in Berlin as the youngest son into a simple Jewish family, Brode was taught to play the violin at an early age by his father.
 Among his teachers was Heinrich de Ahna.
 Paul Mendelssohn-Bartholdy took Brode into his care and sent him to Ferdinand David, the concertmaster of the Gewandhaus in Leipzig.
 There he played music with Franz Liszt and the singer George Henschel, who became a lifelong friend.

 After graduating, at the age of 19, he accepted an engagement as primarius of a private string quartet in kurland Mitau.
 For a long time he lived in the house of Reinhold von Lüdinghausen.
 When Anton Rubinstein heard him there, he advised Brode against a concertmaster position at the Mariinsky Theatre in St Petersburg.
 He recommended him to Joseph Joachim, who had come to the Stern Conservatory in 1866 and had become Rector of the Berlin University of the Arts in 1869.
 At the end of his life (1907), Joachim considered Brode the best student he had ever had.
 At the end of the four-year course, Brode shone with Joachim's "unplayable" Violin Concerto in D minor op.
 11 in the Hungarian style Concerts in Aachen, Augsburg, Vienna, Stuttgart and Frankfurt made Brode famous.
 In Vienna, Johannes Brahms was moved by Brode's personal prelude.

 Against Joachim's advice, Brode accepted a position as first violin teacher at the Augsburg music school in 1874.
 The Countess Fugger took him into her home and gave him an Stradivari violin.
 In 1876, at the age of 26, Brode joined the Stadttheater Königsberg as concertmaster.
 Having fallen ill with his left hand, he shifted to conducting as an autodidact.
 He put together a small orchestra from his pupils and cellists, in which the winds were initially replaced by four-hand piano playing.
 Rehearsal was held every Sunday in a small adjoining room the (new) Königsberg Stock Exchange.
 The small orchestral association brought great music to Königsberg for the first time.